genius257/AutoIt-Plus/README.md

 ## Notice:
 :warning: This project is currently in the planning stage.

+:warning: This project will not be able exit planning stage, until [Alut](https://github.com/genius257/Ault) supports current AuotIt3.

 Feature requests are welcome as issues.

 ### Planned Features: